Marlamin/blog/blog/2024-09-22-map-making-process/index.md

 - https://80.lv/articles/the-strings-of-environment-design/

 ## Credits & closing
 I've credited all the artists and linked sources where I could.
 Credits obviously also go out to the various teams at Blizzard that work on/help with any of these processes (shout-out tools team in particular!).
+Thanks to implave for proof-reading and contributing to this post as well.
 Hopefully this post showed off a few things you might not have seen before.
 There's so much I left out that you can see in the above resources or by going through e.g. [Hayven's excellent videos](https://www.youtube.com/@HayvenGames/videos).

-Thanks for reading.
+Thanks for reading!